adammalik1989/AWS_Managed_Bockchain_Setup/README.md

 ## 1. Setting up AWS Managed Blockchain Service

 The AWS Blockchain service looks like the picture given below.
-It will give us the endpoints which we will use in the Blockchain Client Node.
+It will give us the endpoints which we will use in setting up the Blockchain Client Node.